 The same thing happened over an article I wrote on baptism.
 Judging by published and private letters, readers “heard” me say circumcision was as good as baptism; or water baptism regenerated a child; or baptism was a secondary issue.
 I said and believe none of those things.
 Some thought I wrote against baptism by immersion.
 Actually I think it is the best method and, believe it or not, it is the first alternative in the Church of England.
-I was baptised as a believer by immersion and I hold services of believers’ baptism by immersion in our church.
+I was baptised as a believer by immersion and I have led numerous services of believers’ baptism by immersion in my church in the past.

 Others manifestly thought I was trying to turn all Christians into paedobaptists (people who favour infant baptism).
 Frankly, I’ve got far more important things to do.
 No, as I stated, I was simply and solely asking that those who disagree with infant baptism would have the courtesy to respect those of us who are (still!) more convinced by biblical arguments for it than against it.
 You may think paedobaptists are wrong, but it is important to acknowledge that we believe there is a sound biblical basis for our view.
 In other words we are seeking to interpret and submit to the Word of God.
 And we must show the same respect in return.
 If we don’t respect one another we’re wrong even if our doctrine is correct.